 Please note: Availability of some facilities and activities may be restricted to specific areas of the park, may be ecologically dependent, or may be seasonally weather dependent.

 Regional Health Unit for this Park: Peterborough Public Health

 Size: 222.00 ha

 Wolf Island Provincial Park c/o Emily Provincial Park R.R.
 4, 797 County Road 10

 What You'll Like:

-Paleozoic limestone outcroppings rub shoulders with much older, Precambrian bedrock on this island, which is accessible by foot from the Lovesick Lock.
+Paleozoic limestone outcroppings rub shoulders with much older, Precambrian bedrock on this island, which is only accessible by boat.
+Boaters can access by foot only from Lovesick Lake Lock #30.
 There is no road access.
 During the late Wisconsinan-era, glaciers carved crescent-shaped gouges and striations in the bedrock here.
 The island is blanketed by a variety of vegetation, including swamp forest and thickets, mixed and deciduous forest, and open rockland forest of scattered trees and shrubs.

-Park Facilities and Activities: Hiking trails are the only visitor facility.
+Park Facilities and Activities: This is a non-operating park.
+There are no activities or facilities at this park.
+Existing crown land campsites, with only some interconnected by trails, are present.
 For safety reasons, swimming is prohibited near the locks and dams of the nearby Trent-Severn Waterway.